 It is tempting to want to simply pack by taking everything out of the drawers and closet, but truth be told, if your student’s wardrobe is as ridiculously large as ours, it just won’t fit.
 Chances are they will be home or you will visit at least once before the cooler winter months set in, so perhaps they can exchange a few tank tops and bathing suits for some sweaters then.
 There simply isn’t room no matter how many under-bed boxes you buy.
 The same holds true for shoes.
 My daughter brought about 20 pairs of shoes with her.
 Even with a shoe rack, there just was not enough space.

 One of our daughter’s summer roommates showed up with a 24 piece pot and pan set.
 While it was lovely, we assure you most of it was rarely used.
-Remember freshman that live on campus have a mandatory minimum 14 meal per week meal plan.
+Remember freshman that live on campus have a mandatory minimum of 14 meal per week meal plan.
 There is very little cooking going on except for microwave popcorn and reheating pizza.

 Toaster ovens or table-top grills or any cooking device with exposed heating coils are not permitted in freshman and sophomore housing.